Milo-L/StomataQuant/README.md

 <summary style="padding-left: 1.5em;"><strong>Rapid measurement of stomatal aperture or size</strong></summary>

 - If you want to **measure stomatal aperture or size** and quickly edit inference results:
-    1. you can use the `GetMER` button after model inference to obtain the minimum bounding rotated rectangle of the polygons;
+    1. You can use the `GetMER` button after model inference to obtain the minimum bounding rotated rectangle of the polygons;
     2. You can set the polygons to be invisible and only display the rotated rectangles for quick editing;
     3. After editing, click `Feature Extraction` to quickly obtain stomatal aperture and size data.